WOWPASS vs NAMANE & Climate Card vs T-money, 2026 Guide

 NAMANE: The K-Pop Fan’s Favorite

 NAMANE stands for “My Own” card.
-Its claim to fame is customization.
+Its claim to fame is ultimate customization.
 You can design the front of the card with a photo of your favorite idol, your pet, or a selfie via their app before printing it at a kiosk.

 • The “Gotcha”: It has two separate wallets: “Pay Balance” (Shopping) and “Transit Balance” (Subway/Bus).
-You often have to manually “swap” money between these balances in the app, which can be confusing for first-timers.
+You often have to manually convert money between these balances in the app.
+Note: NAMANE uses the Rail+ (레일플러스) transit system, not T-money, but it works exactly the same on subways and buses nationwide.

 FeatureWOWPASSNAMANE Card